-What are the income limits for state-aided public housing?
+2. What are the income limits for state-aided public housing, MRVP and AHVP?

-To be eligible for state-aided public housing, your household income must be at or under 80 percent of the area median income.
-The income limits change periodically, so for current income limits, please visit the DHCD website.
+- To be income eligible for state-aided public housing and AHVP, your household income must be at or under roughly 80% of the Area Median Income.
+The income limits change periodically, so for current income limits, please visit the EOHLC website.

-What about state vouchers (MRVP or AHVP), federally subsidized apartments, and Section 8 vouchers?
+3. What about federally subsidized apartments and Section 8 vouchers?
 Can I use the CHAMP application?

 Both the online and paper CHAMP applications are available in English, Chinese, Haitian Creole, Khmer, Portuguese, Russian, Spanish and Vietnamese.
-To request a translator please contact a Local Housing Authority.
+To request a translator please contact your local housing agency.

-I have a disability which makes it difficult for me to file a CHAMP application.
-How can I get some assistance?
+5. I have a disability which makes it difficult for me to file a CHAMP application.
+How can I get some help?

 Your online CHAMP application can be accessed using a smart phone (i.e. android or iPhone), tablet, or computer.
 If you are using a public computer (at a library for example) make sure you do not save any personal or login information to that device and log off completely after you are done.
 If you are inactive on the CHAMP website for more than 20 minutes you will be logged off automatically.

 7. What should I use as a username when I create a CHAMP account?

 You will be required to use an email address as your username when creating a CHAMP account online.
 This will help you access your account in case you forget your password.
 If you do not have an email, you can create one using a variety of free websites.
 If you do not have access to a computer, you may still apply using a paper CHAMP application.